Annotum/Annotum/readme.md

 - As a self-contained, complete application "stack", using a [stand-alone installer](https://github.com/Annotum/Annotum/wiki/Annotum-stand-alone-installers) (Windows or OSX)
 - Via SSH, by following the [bare bones](https://github.com/Annotum/Annotum/wiki/Annotum-Bare-Bones-Installation-Instructions) installation instructions

+   > IMPORTANT: The annotum distribution .zip file is over 8Mb.
+You may need to modify your PHP.ini values for `upload_max_filesize` and `post_max_size` to upload the theme directly.

 ### Annotum in Your Language